A Bosun is an unlicensed head of the Deck Rating Department. He is primarily responsible for various deck operations on board.

 This includes working aloft in the mast, over the ship’s side, under the bridge wings, and many others.
 The Bosun is also primarily involved in these tasks while overseeing them at the same time.

-After delegation, a boatswain’s duties become supervisory, making sure the activity is carried out safely and properly.
+After delegation, a boatswain’s duties become supervisory, making sure the tasks are carried out safely and properly.

 Problems on deck never run out and there is one person who can help you fix that.